beyondcode/laravel-self-diagnosis/README.md

 - Can a connection to the database be established?
 - Do the `storage` and `bootstrap/cache` directories have the correct permissions?
 - Does the `.env` file exist?
+- Is the maintenance mode disabled?
+- Are the required locales installed on the system?
 - Are there environment variables that exist in `.env.example` but not in `.env`?
 - Are there any migrations that need to be run?
 - Is the storage directory linked?
+- Can Redis be accessed?

 ### Development environment checks